stacks-network/reading-list/README.md

 ## <a name='consensus'> Consensus
 * [In Search of an Understandable Consensus Algorithm](https://www.usenix.org/system/files/conference/atc14/atc14-paper-ongaro.pdf) (2014): This paper presents Raft, which is equivalent to multi-Paxos but much easier to understand.
 There have been dozens of real-world Raft implementations, some of which are in production use, within the couple of years that this work came out.

+## <a name='consistency'> Consistency
+* [Don’t Settle for Eventual: Scalable Causal Consistency for Wide-Area Storage with COPS](http://www-bcf.usc.edu/~wyattllo/papers/cops-sosp11.pdf): This paper defines casual+ consistency and presents a key/value store that delivers this consistency model across wide-area networks.
+The paper is also interesting to get background on different consistency models.